-Conduct in the Resident Hall Lounges should be in keeping with Christian principles of modesty and good taste.
+Conduct in the residence hall lounges should be in keeping with Christian principles of modesty and good taste.
 Activities that can be embarrassing to participants and observers will not be permitted.

 Due to possible damage to property and injury to person, engaging in water fights and similar irresponsible behavior will result in a \$25.00 fine.